 Bookbug is a universal programme.
 All babies and children in Scotland are entitled to receive four free Bookbug Bags as babies, toddlers, at nursery and in Primary 1.

-- Bookbug Baby Bag, gifted as early as possible before 16 weeks by Health Visiting teams
+- Bookbug Baby Bag, gifted between 3 and 5 weeks by Health Visiting teams

 - Bookbug Explorer Bag, gifted to 3-year-old children in their ante-preschool year at nursery